si-meone/DiskSpaceInformer/README.md

 Find where all your disk space has gone - works on mac, linux and windows

-prequisite is Java 1.6 or above.
+prequisite is Java 1.7 (web browser plugin is useful) or above (uses nio2).

-To run it click on the link below which will download the file link below and then double click on the file.
+To run it 3 ways

+1. click on the link below which will download the file link below and then double click on the file.

 https://github.com/snasrallah/DiskSpaceInformer/raw/master/jar/DiskSpaceInformer.jnlp

-Written in Java/Swing using JNLP to deliver it, upgrades are delivered on the fly by relaunching the jnlp file

 (sometimes it will download and you run the jnlp file it may complain about java so you'll need to fetch that plugin for your browser and operating system type)

-or get the jar and run it
+2. download the jar from https://github.com/snasrallah/DiskSpaceInformer/raw/master/jar/DiskSpaceInformer.jar

-via
+and run:
 java -jar jar/DiskSpaceInformer.jar

-or download the source and compile it up yourself using javac in the src folder
+3. Download run sources in your IDE (I used itellij , should work in eclipse) and run

 To jar up